Echenique0702/adello.github.io/_posts/2019-02-22-Rich-Media-Mobile-Creatives.md

 }
 ```

-While there are a substantial number of ways to optimize and improve web content, here we touched some that are more focused on 3rd Party Development.
+While there is a substantial number of ways to optimize and improve web content, here we touched some that are more focused on 3rd Party Development.

 In the end, the grand goal is to deliver lightweight creatives that seamlessly load and integrate in the publisher's page.